Quantum marginal problem and incompatibility: Main result

-\textit{Main result.---} It is clear that having a matching marginal (on Alice's side) is a necessary condition for the existence of a joint state.
-As this amounts to fixing the mapping in the Choi-Jamio\l kowski isomorphism, we are ready to state our first observation.
-The proof can be found in the Appendix~\ref{appA}.
+Having an equal marginal on Alice's side is a necessary condition for the existence of a solution to the marginal problem.
+As this amounts to fixing the mapping in the Choi-Jamio\l kowski isomorphism, we are ready to state our main result.

 \begin{theorem} Fix the Choi-Jamio\l kowski isomorphism, i.e.,\ the full-rank state on $\hil_A$ and its canonical purification.
 A set of channels is compatible if and only if the marginal problem involving their Choi states has a solution.
-Moreover, this connection is quantitative in that the consistent marginal robustness matches with the incompatibility robustness of the channels. \end{theorem}
+Moreover, this connection is quantitative in that the consistent robustness of the marginal problem in Eq.~\eqref{Eq:MarginalRobustness} matches with the incompatibility robustness of the channels in Eq.~\eqref{Eq:ChanRob}. \end{theorem}

-Note that as a special case of our result one gets a connection between symmetric extendibility and self-compatibility of channels.
+The proof can be found in Appendix~A. Note that as a special case of the result one gets a connection between symmetric extendibility and self-compatibility of channels.

-\textit{Operational interpretation.---} The generalised robustness does not only quantify the convex distance from a set, but it also quantifies the possible outperformance of a given set by some point outside of the set in a tailored task \cite{Ryuji2019,TaRe2019,uola2019b}.
-In the case of channel compatibility the task is an input-output game, i.e. a game where one party inputs states from an assemblage to the channels and another party tries to guess the input state by making measurements on the output.
-In the case of shared states the task is a minimum-error discrimination task that per se does not require the task to be performed using local measurements.
-Motivated by our result, we present a slight modification of the game formalism that is tailored for shared states and uses only local measurements.

-To introduce the idea, it is sufficient to consider the problem of symmetric extendibility of bipartite states.
-For this purpose, we define a correlation game $G$ as a tuple consisting of a POVM $\{M_a\}$ on Alice, a POVM $\{N_b\}$ on Bob, and a real-valued reward function $\omega_{ab}$ assigning a score to each pair of outcomes $(a,b)$.
-The task of the players is to prepare a shared state $\varrho_{AB}$ that maximises the following payoff

-The payoff is covariant under scaling and shifting of the reward function.
-This motivates one to define a canonical form of the game as one that has the minimum payoff equal to zero and the maximal payoff equal to one when optimised over shared states.

-As symmetric extendibility can be seen as a property of a single state instead of a set of states, we note that Eq.~(\ref{Eq:MarginalRobustness}) can be as well written for single shared states.
-To simplify the discussion further, we take a slightly relaxed version of the consistent robustness, i.e. the generalised robustness $\mathcal{R}_F^g$ defined as in Eq.~(\ref{Eq:ChanRob}).
-In case of states this is exactly Eq.~(\ref{Eq:MarginalRobustness}) with the modification that the states $\bm{\tau}$ do not have to share a common marginal with $\varrho_{AB}$.
-Noting, furthermore, that the payoff is linear in the first argument, we get from Eq.~(\ref{Eq:MarginalRobustness}) that $P(\varrho_{AB},G)\leq (1+\mathcal{R}_F^g[\varrho_{AB}])\max_{\sigma_{AB}\in F} P(\sigma_{AB},G)$.
-To see that the upper bound can be reached, we spell out the robustness explicitly as

-where $C_F$ is the conic hull of $F$, i.e. loosely speaking the set one gets by multiplying the set $F$ with the positive real line.
-This is an instance of a cone program and as such it has the dual form~\cite{uola2019a, Gaertner2012}